zeke/github-constellation-la-talk/readme.md

 ---

+# publishing Automation

+---

 # Semantic Release

-write meaningful commit messages and leave versioning up to the machines.
+`semantic-release` is an ideology and a set of tools: write meaningful commit messages and leave versioning up to the machines.

 ---